coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 She is compelled to answer any questions put to her in that time, but with each question she is free to make a separate DC 13 Will save.
-If one of these secondary saves is successful, she doesn't break free of the truth-compelling enchantment but also doesn't have to answer that particular question.
+If one of these secondary saves is successful, she doesn’t break free of the truth-compelling enchantment but also doesn’t have to answer that particular question.
 No more than one question can be asked each round.
 This is a mind-affecting compulsion enchantment.